tomjoht/learnapidoc/_includes/content/activities/work_with_stoplight.md

 To work with an OpenAPI file in Stoplight:

-1. Currently, Stoplight's visual modeling editor supports only *OpenAPI 2.0*, not 3.0.
+1. Currently, Stoplight's **visual modeling editor** (the Design tab) supports only *OpenAPI 2.0*, not 3.0.
 You could convert your 3.0 spec using [APIMATIC Transformer](https://apimatic.io/transformer) to 2.0, but to speed things up, download this [2.0 OpenAPI JSON file already converted](https://idratherbewriting.com/learnapidoc/docs/rest_api_specifications/openweathermap_swagger20.json).
 2. Go to [next.stoplight.io/](https://next.stoplight.io/).
 3. Click **Login** in the upper-right corner and log in using your GitHub account.
 4. Click **New Personal Project**.